mindspore-ai/mindspore/model_zoo/official/nlp/bert/README.md

 # [Description of Random Situation](#contents)

-In run_standalone_pretrain.sh and run_distributed_pretrain.sh, we set do_shuffle to shuffle the dataset.
+In run_standalone_pretrain.sh and run_distributed_pretrain.sh, we set do_shuffle to True to shuffle the dataset by default.

-In run_classifier.sh, run_ner.sh and run_squad.sh, we set train_data_shuffle and eval_data_shuffle to shuffle the dataset.
+In run_classifier.sh, run_ner.sh and run_squad.sh, we set train_data_shuffle and eval_data_shuffle to True to shuffle the dataset by default.

-In config.py, we set the hidden_dropout_prob and attention_pros_dropout_prob to dropout some network node.
+In config.py, we set the hidden_dropout_prob and attention_pros_dropout_prob to 0.1 to dropout some network node by default.

-In run_pretrain.py, we set the random seed to make sure distribute training has the same init weight.
+In run_pretrain.py, we set a random seed to make sure that each node has the same initial weight in distribute training.

 # [ModelZoo Homepage](#contents)